tsattler/meshloc_release/README.md

 # MeshLoc
-This repository contains the code for our publication [MeshLoc: Mesh-Based Visual Localization](https://arxiv.org/abs/2207.10762), which is going to be presented as poster at ECCV 2022.
+This repository contains the code for our publication [MeshLoc: Mesh-Based Visual Localization](https://arxiv.org/abs/2207.10762), presented at ECCV 2022.

 ## License
 This repository is licensed under the 3-Clause BSD License.
 See the [LICENSE](https://github.com/tsattler/meshloc_release/blob/main/LICENSE) file for full text.